 In 1875 (the year Santa Monica is founded), recent widow1 and Ocean Park pioneer, Nancy Lucas2 buys, along with other Los Angeles area property, 861 acres for $12,000 in the northwest corner of the La Ballona Rancho from the Machado family.
 The Lucas Ranch extends from Pico Blvd (the border with Rancho San Vicente y Santa Mónica) on the north, to the current city border on the south: and east from Main Street (formerly Lucas Ave) to about 23rd Street.3

-In 1875, Lucas sells 50 acres (which is subdivided as the “South Santa Monica” tract) to Ivar Weid4/ Haverstick.5 In 1879, Lucas hoping to restore Santa Monica as a shipping port, donates 5 acres of land (“South Santa Monica Wharf” tract) for a new wharf.6 7
+In 1879, Lucas hoping to restore Santa Monica as a shipping port, donates 5 acres of land (South Santa Monica Wharf Property) for a new wharf.

-When Nancy Lucas dies in 1881, the heirs are her three surviving sons:- James Lucas (1829 – 1882),8 John Henry Lucas (1836-1924),9 and Edward Lucas (1842 – 1882).10 In 1883, James sells his rights to J.H.
+When Nancy Lucas dies in 1881, the heirs are her three surviving sons:- James Lucas (1829 – 1882),4 John Henry Lucas (1836 – 1924),5 and Edward Lucas (1842 – 1882).6 In 1883, James sells his rights to J.H.
 Lucas for $6,000 - and disappears.
-Edward Lucas dies in 1882, and his wife Sylvia Louise Bentley Lucas (1854 – 1944)11,12 inherits his share.
+When Edward Lucas dies in 1882, his wife Sylvia Louise Bentley Lucas (1854 – 1944)7,8 inherits his share.

-In 1883, the Lucas estate probate closes and the Lucas ranch is subdivided into 47 blocks.13 Blocks 1 – 29 (mostly 10 acres each) are in Ocean Park, and Blocks 30 - 47 (mostly 20 acres each) are in Sunset Park.
+In 1883, the Lucas estate probate closes and the Lucas ranch is subdivided into 47 blocks.9 Blocks 1 – 29 (mostly 10 acres each) are in Ocean Park, and Blocks 30 - 47 (mostly 20 acres each) are in Sunset Park.
 The Lucas Ranch tract map is recorded with Los Angeles County in 1885 by J. H. Lucas.

 John Lucas (1794 – 1873) is born near London, England.
 William Henry Lucas, the father of John & Joe, had a counting house (a bank) and is considered very wealthy.
 In 1820, John (26) and Joe (23) left England and come to the US.
 They go into business together in a general merchandise store in IN.
 Here, in 1825, they married sisters Nancy and Matilda Jones.
 John and Joe sold their business in 1842.
 Joe Lucas went to IA, and again went into a general merchandise business.
 John Lucas and his wife Nancy went to Santa Rosa, where they accumulate much real estate.
 John Lucas dies in Santa Rosa on his ranch.
 He is buried in the cemetery he donated to Sonoma County, and in the plot (Lucas Plot) he reserved for his family.